-DISCLAIMER: I do not have any rights to the film, Ever After, however my thoughts and ideas are mine.
-As this is purely a work of fan fiction.
+DISCLAIMER: I do not have any rights to the film, Ever After, however my thoughts and ideas are my own.
 The title is a working title, it may change.
 By the way, I've changed the spelling of Henry's name to that of the French spelling.
-I hope it doesn't confuse anyone—but I thought it'd be a nice touch, since it is set in France ;)
+I hope it doesn't confuse anyone—but I thought it'd be a nice touch, since the story is set in France ;)

 The Privilege of Love

 By: M. L. Zhang

 The flute and lute music that had been embracing the jovial celebration slowly came to a cease, and all the courtiers stopped dancing to gaze upon the suspenseful spectacle which included the sought after handsome prince.
 A glittering wing lay broken on the ground and the bearer stood trembling with apprehension.
 All eyes rested upon the young couple, as a precedent in their nation's history played out before them as if they were spectators at the theatre watching the climax in a tragic play.

 "But, I can explain…" the young woman's voice was soft and pleading, begging to be heard and understood.
 If only she could get them to understand why she did what she did, perhaps it all may be alright in the end.

 "Well, somebody had better!"
 King Francis stood from his throne and glared down at them all with his thick arms folded across his broad chest.
 When he was angry, all received his wrath.
 The king's baritone voice boomed throughout the open space, resonating with his demanding presence.